Rakesh9100/CalcDiverse/Calculators/Narcissistic-Number-Calculator/README.md

 ## Description :-

 This is a simple web-based calculator that helps users determine whether a given number is a Narcissistic number.
-A Narcissistic number is a number that is the sum of its own digits each raised to the power of the number of digits.
+A Narcissistic number is a number that is the sum of its digits each raised to the power of the number of digits.

 ## Tech Stacks :-